dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 This is a detailed guide on how to approach renaming of the `master` branch to `main`.
 It is primarily intended for repositories in the dotnet organization.
 The whole process should take approximately 1-2 hours, depending on the time your PR builds take.
-In case of any problems, please reach out to **@dotnet/m2m-renaming** or **@dotnet/dnceng**.
+In case of any problems, please reach out to **@dotnet/dnceng**.
+You can also use the [**First Responder** channel](https://teams.microsoft.com/l/channel/19%3aafba3d1545dd45d7b79f34c1821f6055%40thread.skype/First%2520Responders?groupId=4d73664c-9f2f-450d-82a5-c2f02756606d&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47).

 Please sit back and enjoy the moment of your career where you are actually asked to delete the master branch of your project.

 # Prerequisites

 These prerequisites are required for a successful migration.
-If you're not sure about any of these, please reach out to **@dotnet/m2m-renaming** or **@dotnet/dnceng**.
+If you're not sure about any of these, please reach out to **@dotnet/dnceng**.
-You can also use the [**First Responder** channel](https://teams.microsoft.com/l/channel/19%3aafba3d1545dd45d7b79f34c1821f6055%40thread.skype/First%2520Responders?groupId=4d73664c-9f2f-450d-82a5-c2f02756606d&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47).

 Please verify that you:
 - Know whether your repo is part of the [Maestro/darc dependency flow](https://github.com/dotnet/arcade/blob/master/Documentation/DependencyFlowOnboarding.md)